visinf/cups/README.md

 ### Pseudo-label Training

-After generating the pseudo-labels you can train a monocular panoptic segmentation networks by executing the following
+After generating the pseudo-labels, you can train a monocular panoptic segmentation network by executing the following
 script:

 ```bash